arangodb/python-arango/README.md

 ## Overview

-python-arango is a driver for ArangoDB (https://www.arangodb.com/) REST API
+py-arango is a driver for ArangoDB (https://www.arangodb.com/) REST API

 ## Installation (will also be in PyPi soon)